Learning to Trust My Body’s Birth & Breastfeeding Powers

 We had a magical first nursing session in laidback position with our fabulous nurse checking on the latch while my daughter continued holding my finger.
 We stayed in the labor and delivery room about two hours after the birth and soaked up every possible moment with our baby girl.
 We also shared many beautiful pictures with family and friends.

 This article was originally published on 24 October 2019 by La Leche League International’s publication Breastfeeding Today.
 You can find the original article here.
 Are you interested in contributing an article, photograph, or artwork to an upcoming issue of Breastfeeding Today?
-We’d love to hear from you!
-Email us at email@example.com to request our contributor guidelines.
+They’d love to hear from you!
+Email LLLI at email@example.com to request their contributor guidelines.